TheTrueFlopsy/libavr/README.md

 ### python/inm/inm.py – General API for INM
 This is a general-purpose Python API for INM communication.
-The primary abstraction used is the _message channel_, representing a communication interface by which INM messages can be exchanged with other INM nodes.
+The primary abstraction used is the _message channel_, representing a communication interface by which messages can be exchanged with other INM nodes.
 The current version provides serial port and UDP/IP channels.
 There is also a special message channel class that provides basic routing functionality, using a static routing table to forward incoming messages via one of a set of encapsulated message